karpanai/karpanai-web/data/blog/2005/08/16/a-tail-well-told.md

 Anderson maintains a [blog on The Long Tail](http://longtail.typepad.com/the_long_tail/), a “public diary on the way to a book.”
 A blog is a great way to gather information for a book like this – a look at some of the comments on the Long Tail is enough to convince one of this.

-And if the book is not a bestseller, I’m sure Anderson won’t be too worried.
+And if the book is not a bestseller, I'm sure Anderson won't be too worried.
 After all, he invented [The Long Tail](http://en.wikipedia.org/wiki/Long_Tail).